 As per the HUD i.e. Housing and Urban Development, it has created a limit on income which assures that the senior citizens will be eligible for a supported rental help disabled senior citizens.
 And this program by HUD comprise of the following such as –

 - Section 202 housing for the elderly.

 The Housing and Urban Development department will firstly identify the level of income of the senior citizen which will be solely based on the average family after which it will be finally decided by them how much rent the senior citizen will have to pay for the apartment.
 But if the senior citizen’s social security benefits for housing then it may happen that they may not have to pay the rent for the apartment.

 In government-sponsored apartments, the senior citizen will have to qualify with regards his/her income for getting to stay in the apartment and get its facilities.
 The government department people have to follow certain rules where they are supposed to calculate the income and submit the record to the local head.
-And the income level should be somewhat like this it should not exceed 50% of the average income plus of the location where they (senior citizens) are currently residing.
-In some exceptional cases, there can be a rise in the actual income compared to the net income as there can be some subtractions like medicines and disability stuffs, etc.
+And the income level should be somewhat like this: it should not exceed 50% of the average income plus the location where they (senior citizens) are currently residing.
+In some exceptional cases, there can be a rise in the actual income compared to the net income as there can be some subtractions like medicines and disability stuff, etc.

 How Do Senior Pay for Affordable Senior Housing?

 Regardless of whether you’re ready to find an affordable place to live, you might in any case worry about how you’ll pay for it.
 Housing and care costs are paid for by seniors using a variety of methods, including:

 In 2022, retired workers received an average Social Security benefit of $1,669 each month.
 To cover the costs of senior living or senior housing, many seniors rely on their Social Security benefits as well as other retirement income like pension or investment account withdrawals.